 It wouldn’t be Linden Hill without new gardens to enjoy as well.
 The new Lilac Walk by the office is filling out nicely right now, and the planting around the farmhouse looks sharp too.
 There will also be a fantastic new area coming in the next month or two, between the farmhouse and barn: The Chartreuserie!

 Jerry’s knack for finding new and noteworthy plants is working overtime this spring.
 For shady spaces, consider the out-of-this-world flowers of ‘Space Invaders’ epimedium.

 For partial shade, ‘White Gold’ bleeding heart (Lamprocapnos spectabilis, formerly Dicentra spectabilis) is a must-have, with bright chartreuse foliage that perfectly complements the chains of pristine white hearts.

 For sun, check out our extensive selection of hens-and-chicks (Sempervivum).
 If you’re not used to thinking about hens-and-chicks as trendy, well, we think it’s about time they should be more widely admired.
 Their variety of colors and leaf forms deserve to be appreciated up close, and they show off beautifully in containers, looking equally at home in an elegant stone trough or an old muffin tin.

 We have many already established in clay pots and also sell them in plastic pots in case you want to move them to a special container you already own.

 Those are just a few of the gems we have available at the moment.
-Whatever your interests, we’re sure to have something to tempt you, so make a trip to Linden Hill one of the highlights of your spring weekends!
+Whatever your interests, we’re sure to have something to tempt you, so make a trip to Linden Hill one of the highlights of your spring weeks!